 On the HTTP POST and PUT request the Content-Type parameter identifies the version of resource carried in the body of the operation, and the Accept parameter identifies the version of resource acceptable on output.
 The HTTP response contains a Content-Type parameter identifying the version of resource contained in the response.

-The following string uniquely identifies this version of the document distribution protocol:
+The following string uniquely identifies this version of the document distribution service:

 “vnd.ogf.nsi.dds.v1”

-The following MIME type is defined to identify the XML content encoding for this specific version of the protocol:
+The following MIME type is defined to identify the XML content encoding for this specific version of the service:

 “application/vnd.ogf.nsi.dds.v1+xml”

-The default content encoding for XML MUST also be supported for the newest version of the protocol:
+The default content encoding for XML MUST also be supported for the newest version of the service:

 “application/xml”

-Further content encodings, including JSON, MAY be specified as needed.
+Further content encodings, including JSON, MAY be specified in a future version of the standard as needed.

 Operations

-This section describes the mappings of the abstract Document Distribution Service API operations to the physical REST-based protocol.
+This section describes the mappings of the abstract Document Distribution Service API operations to the physical REST-based service.

 getDocuments